patryk-dev-21/AssistantAI/README.md

 3. Select Build Bundle(s) / APK(s).
 4. Click Build APK(s).
 5. Wait for the Gradle build to finish.
 6. A notification will appear at the bottom right.
-Click locate to open the folder containing your .apk file.
+Click locate to open the folder containing .apk file.
-7. Copy .apk to a device and install
+7. Copy .apk to a device and install.
 8. Voilà ;)

 # Screenshots